deanturpin/superdean.com/complete.md

 ## ST3621: "Red hand... spells DANGER" -- 7 December 2023

-Another Seagull clone.
-It sounds like a reword of the 6497 to put the seconds at 6 o'clock, but the movement is actually a little more open -- you can see the escape wheel nicely -- and this clone has more interesting finishing.
+A Seagull clone of the 6498.
+It sounds like a rework of the 6497, putting the seconds at 6 o'clock; but the movement is actually a little more open -- you can see the escape wheel nicely -- and this clone has more interesting finishing.

 - [ST3621 movement](https://www.ebay.co.uk/itm/353975090330)
 - [Black case](https://www.ebay.co.uk/itm/185497907594)